 I have been a reviewer for Science, Bioinformatics, and BMJ.
 I'm on the board of the Harvard Multi-Regional Clinical Trials Center.

-Stuart is the author of Acting White (Yale Univ.
+I'm the author of Acting White (Yale Univ.
 Press 2010), a book on the history of education in the African-American community.
 Sandra Yamate of the Institute for Inclusion in the Legal Profession said, "This groundbreaking book is a must-read for anyone interested in diversity and inclusion issues."
 On The New Republic's website, John McWhorter called Stuart's work "the best race book of the year."

-Stuart has a classical guitar album titled, "From Mozart to Tchaikovsky: A Classical Guitar Collection for Children," available on Amazon.
+I recorded an album titled, "From Mozart to Tchaikovsky: A Classical Guitar Collection for Children," available on Amazon.